tp-atrin/planet_gravity_plotter/README.md

 5. The graph will be displayed in a new window.

+### Example Result
+Suppose you run the script and enter "Mars" as the planet you want to plot the graph for.
+Here's what the resulting graph might look like:

+As you can see, the gravitational force on a spaceship decreases as it gets farther away from Mars.
+This is because the force of gravity decreases with the square of the distance between two objects.

 ## Contributing
 If you find a bug or have a suggestion for improving the script, feel free to submit an issue or pull request.